falue/elisas_synchronotron/README.md

 ## UPDATE
 If adjustments to the scripts are needed, call f.luescher 0787424834 or info@fluescher.ch.

-After changes are made, double click the file `update_and_play.sh` on the desktop to pull latest changes made - be sure to deliver an internet connection.
+After changes are made, double click the file `update_and_play.sh` on the desktop to pull latest changes made - be sure to deliver an internet connection (*disconnect Ethernet cable from back and make a wifi connection*).
 During loading, you'll see a new version number.